How to Set Boundaries in a New Relationship

 Boundaries are of many types.
 They range from personal and emotional to mental.
 When you plan a ‘date-night’ with your partner, just the two of you, without your phones or any other distractions is an example of a healthy boundary.
 In the dating stage, setting healthy boundaries allows each person to have some personal time to get to know each other.

-If you’re unable to set boundaries in a relationship, it can cause you stress and can make taking care of your personal needs complicated.
+If you’re unable to set boundaries in a relationship, it can cause you to stress and can make taking care of your personal needs complicated.
 It can make you feel either ignored, abandoned, or smothered in a relationship.

 Healthy boundaries in a dating relationship allow people to care for one another’s needs as well as themselves while at the same time respecting the other person.

 Emotional boundaries are as important as physical boundaries.
 When you spend time with someone new, take some time to spend apart from each other as well.
 None of you should dedicate all of your time to each other.
-This is not an example of healthy boundaries.
-If you fail to set healthy emotional boundaries, it can eventually, in the future, lead to emotional manipulation or abuse.

 Setting Boundaries In Romantic Relationships